4idenP/CP3/README.md

 ```
 > This error will appear if the script isn't able to connect with the given credentials.
 Try seeing if you didn't do any typing mistake.

+## Contributions

+If you're able you're pleased to contribute to this repository by adding your patches and corrections to my script.